 Bearing that in mind, it stands to reason that if you stop using paper, you’ll also be doing your tiny bit to scupper demand for it.
-That means less trees getting chopped down, which is undeniably better for everybody.
+That means fewer trees getting chopped down, which is undeniably better for everybody.

 Likewise, if you cut down on paper use, you’ll also be helping to cut down on pollution.
 Believe it or not, paper manufacturers are actually some of the world’s worst offenders where pollution is concerned.
 According to the Worldwatch Institute, producing just one tonne of paper emits more than 1.5 tonnes of carbon dioxide equivalent.
 That’s a whole lot of waste being produced for something that you’ll probably just end up throwing away later, anyway.

 Going paperless can also help you to reduce fuel being used on transportation.
 Every time you post or send a printed document, someone needs to go out of their way to try and get it there.
 That means more petrol is getting used – which costs everybody money and emits more carbon into the air.

 Believe it or not, by going paperless you’ll also save water.
 It takes a cup-and-a-half of water to make a single sheet of paper.
 Bearing in mind that fresh drinking water is becoming a huge concern in regions across the world, if you were to do your bit to stifle demand for paper production, that water could instead be utilised to safeguard entire populations.